arobb/charlotte/README.md

 ## DONE! ##
 You should be ready to go.
-Start the stats collection daemon:
+Start the stats collection daemon: (From the project root)
 ```
-./bin/stats_daemon.py start
+$PWD/bin/stats_daemon.py start
 ```

 **PLEASE NOTE**: The daemon is not yet configured to start on boot, so you'll need to re-run this command whenever you restart the Pi!
 (One extremely dirty option would be to run the command with cron, piping output to /dev/null; the daemon uses a PID file to maintain a single instance, so this should not create multiple instances, however you will lose any error messages that would otherwise be written to the terminal.)